brianhouse/art_and_code/README.md

 - *exemplary* sketches show a level of refinement and/or experimentation beyond the basic requirements

 ### Survey presentations
-Each student will give two 10-minute presentations on an artist working in digital media.
+Each student will give a 10-minute presentations on an artist working in digital media.
 These presentations, which should be organized in slides, should give an overview of the context in which the artist is working and show one or two artworks in detail.
 Students should comment thoughtfully on how the work relates to themes discussed in class as well as to their own practices.
 Students will choose artists to present from an approved list on a first-come, first-served basis.
 These presentations make up 10% of your final grade.

 ### Reading
 Each week we will read short primary texts in class that are important to the development of digital form.
 These will be provided in class.